Last Updated 2/23/2020

-Yes.
-Sorry to skip right to the end, but being a better athlete improves your chances of being drafted highly by the NFL decision makers.
-Even the most dedicated of ‘tape first’ scouts would tell you the answer to that basic question in the affirmative and with the current volume of accessible information it is one of the easiest facts to confirm.
-Now, it’s time to put some numbers behind that.
+It’s a general understanding that the better athletes get drafted higher for the NFL.
+So when asked if it leads to high draft selection, even the most dedicated of ‘tape first’ scouts would tell you the answer to that basic question in the affirmative and with the current volume of accessible information it is one of the easiest facts to confirm.
+So, it’s time once again to put some numbers behind that.

 While not a dynamic concept either ideologically or practically, it also isn’t really a worldview shattering idea that NFL teams are more likely to draft athletically gifted players than those who measured in a more limited way.
 Relative Athletic Scores (RAS) give us a way to quantify that into a mathematical concept by looking at where ‘above average’ players, those who scored 5.00 or higher, were drafted compared to ‘below average’ players.
 We can also look at where ‘elite’ athletes, or those who measured 8.00 or higher for RAS (The top 20% in any given year) to see if they are drafted compared to ‘poor’ athletes, those who measured 5.00 or lower (The bottom 50% of athletes in any year).

-From 1987 to 2019, we have 6,105 players who qualified for RAS and were drafted in rounds 1-7, including supplemental draft picks.
+From 1987 to 2019, we have 5,085 players who qualified for RAS and were drafted in rounds 1-7, including supplemental draft picks.
 For this study, I have omitted rounds 8-12 as those are no longer applicable.
 I have also omitted Fullbacks, Punters, Kickers, and Long Snappers as the results are not relevant at this time.

 Broad Counts and Averages